henryjameslau/henryjameslau.github.io/_drafts/2017-10-05-The-difference-between-bold-and-bald.md

 ![word8](D:\Github\henryjameslau.github.io\_media\word8.png)

 ## Test 2
 We had 7 people participate in the test.
-The scores ranged from 4 - 13.
-This is even better than when I did the test myself and I had been hearing the words all the time as I edited them.
+The scores ranged from 4 - 13 with most people scoring 7.
+The highest score is even better than when I did the test myself and I had been hearing the words all the time as I edited them.
 It's worth pointing out that chance gives you a score of 7 as you have 21 questions and a 1 in 3 chance of picking the correct answer.

-We also asked if people were musical to see if that improved.
+We also asked if people were musical to see if they scored differently.
 3 people self identified as musical and averaged 9 compared to the 4 that identified as non musical who scored 7.
 Small sample size I know.

 We can also add up the total correct scores for each speaker to see who spoke the most clearly.

 There was one speaker who had the highest number of correct responses with 11, out of a possible 21.
 Two speakers joint at 10.
-Interestingly the speakers who were the most clear had the strongest accents.
-Jack's words scored 2nd lowest in terms of clarity.
+Interestingly the speakers who were the most clear had the strongest accents (Irish, Scottish and Cockney).

-So there you have it, Jack probably doesn't say bold or bold in a very distinctive way, but most people don't can't tell the difference the way many people say those words.
+If you just look at bold and bald, there are three speakers with the highest score 8/14 correct answers for their words.
+The accents were Irish, London and Cockney this time.

+Jack's words scored 2nd lowest in terms of clarity with 5 correct answers.

+### Conclusion